 - Then, apply it directly to the affected area.

-This process could be a little uncomfortable.
-However, repeat it as many times as you can.
-It’s very important to clean the aloe vera really well to get rid of the potentially harmful toxins.
+This process can be a little uncomfortable but you must repeat it as often as you can.
+It’s important to clean the aloe vera really well to get rid of any potentially harmful toxins.

 You might be interested: Top Five Aloe Vera Health Benefits

-Honey is probably the sweetest remedy you’ll find to efficiently get rid of mouth sores.
-According to a study from the Cira Garcia Central Clinic in Havana, Cuba) the healing process can be sped up thanks to its many natural antibacterial properties.
+Honey might just be the sweetest remedy you’ll find to efficiently get rid of mouth sores.
+According to a study from the Cira Garcia Central Clinic in Havana, Cuba the healing process can be sped up thanks to its many natural antibacterial properties.